325 Entities monitored

-Showing medium and high severity only — Show all changes including minor updates
+Showing the most important changes (medium + high severity) — Show all changes including minor updates

 medium